NikkiFreemann/NikkiFreemann/README.md

 **BYI**
 - i have bpd, autism, and more !! be paitent with me x_-
 - im a rude person !! im so sorry if im mean to you , i cant help it
-- i make adult jokes,  and im the least sensitive person youll meet sadly ;/
+- i make adult jokes,  and im the least sensitive person youll meet. i DO tell people to kys, and just tell me if youre not ok with that;-;
 - im not a system, plss dont call me a system !!
--  im almost always afk!! please send me a whisper to int !! i luv crowns soso much, thank you to all the sweet people that crowned me !
+-  im almost always afk.
+ALWAYS send me a whisper unless im obviously moving around.
+PUB chat is always off
 - **DNI**
 - my humor isnt the best, and i will laugh at everything. iwec if youre not ook with that !! im trying to get my humor fixed by hanging out random people,, rip
-- Ice supporters, maga, proshippers, groomers, racists, homophobes, transphobes, ableists. ex friends, my ex's, people me or my friends blocked, animal hospital fandom, BTD<-- i HATE YOUALL, dandys world, impractical jokers. sory i just dont like the fandom
+- Ice supporters, maga, proshippers, groomers, racists, homophobes, transphobes, ableists. ex friends, my ex's, people me or my friends blocked, animal hospital fandom, BTD<-- i HATE YOUALL, dandys world, impractical jokers, alien stage. sory i just dont like the fandom
 - **Do's/int**
 - C+h anytime !! no matter if i have dni in my name. i LOVE people sitting with me!! other obsession yumeshippers intintint.
 If u justwanna bmf pls int omgm i dont talk to anyone im crying.
 Um ummum if u justwanna talki dont care i just  am usualyl dry/offtab